getoutreach/extensibility-sdk/docs/context.md

 - **acc.loc** The company’s primary geographic region (e.g. "Eastern USA").
 - **acc.name** The name of the company (e.g. "Acme Corporation").
 - **acc.tags** A list of tag values associated with the account (e.g. ["Enterprise", "Tier 1"]).
-- **acc.csf1** to **acc.csf100** the value of the (1-100) account's custom field.
+- **acc.csf1** to **acc.csf120** the value of the (1-100) account's custom field.

 ## Opportunity contextual information

-If an addon needs contextual information about the current opportunity the Outreach user is looking at, it will need to add to manifest one or more opportunity properties.
+If an application needs contextual information about the current opportunity the Outreach user is looking at, it will need to add to manifest one or more opportunity properties.

 Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#opportunity), but at the moment, we support in [SDK](../src/store/keys/OpportunityContextKeys.ts) next properties: